The Secrets of Jin-Shei

-The Secrets of Jin-Shei is a novel written by Alma A. Hromic (as Alma Alexander), published by HarperCollins in May 2004 in the U.S., and also published in several other countries in a total of fourteen languages.
+The Secrets of Jin-Shei is a novel written by American author Alma A. Hromic (as Alma Alexander), published by HarperCollins in April 2004 in the United States, and also published in several other countries in a total of fourteen languages.

 Plot summary

-A tale of bonding sisterhood, this novel is set in Syai, an imaginary Chinese kingdom.
+The novel is set in Syai, an imaginary Chinese kingdom.
 Jin-shei is a pledge given by one woman to another, and once accepted can never be broken.
-This declaration of loyalty transcends social class and normal customs.
-Through jin-ashu, a unique language passed on from generation to generation of women (inspired by a real example of secret women's writing, Nü Shu), the lives within the sisterhood continue to intertwine throughout time.
+This declaration of loyalty transcends social class and customs.
+Through jin-ashu, a unique language passed on from generation to generation of women (inspired by a real example of secret women's writing, nüshu), the lives within the sisterhood continue to intertwine throughout time.

 The story begins with Tai, daughter of a court seamstress, who becomes jin shei bao of the Little Empress Antian.
 An earthquake claims the lives of the royal family, leaving an obstinate Liudan, Antian's younger sister, as the unexpected new Empress.
 Antian, during her dying moments, binds Tai to look after her sister.

 Tai is comforted by Yuet, an apprentice healer.
 A new pledge is made, and Tai finds herself with a new jin shei bao who works tirelessly to bridge the gap between Tai and Liudan.
 The initial moves are tentative, for Liudan remains insecure throughout her lonely life in the imperial court.

 During her time of sorrow, Tai is also consoled by her childhood friend Nhia.
 A club-footed young girl, Nhia grew up in the vicinity of the great temple, and has learned much about the Way.
 She is a sage with a pure heart who later becomes Syai Chancellor.
 It is also at the temple that Nhia meets Khailin, to whom she pledges sisterhood.
 A restless soul, Khailin is actively seeking knowledge about the Way.
 However, her thirst for information leads her down the path of darker forces.
 Khailin secretly marries the Ninth Sage Lihui.